grate-driver/grate/Assembler-syntax.md

 		MFU:	0x00000000, 0x12345678
 	;

-Here the MFU sub-instruction is represented in raw by a two hex values.
+Here the MFU sub-instruction is represented in raw by a two hex values, 0x00000000 is a high 64bit halve and 0x12345678 is low.

 #### PSEQ sub-instruction